 How support works:

-Once the Sunflowers Project has received a referral, a letter will be sent to the main caregiver with a date to complete an initial phone assessment.
+Once the Sunflowers Project has received a referral, we will look to complete an initial phone assessment.
 This phone assessment is to gain a brief overview of the child’s current situation and to explore both risk and protective factors.
 This initial assessment will also establish which strand of support will be most beneficial for the child.
-After the initial telephone assessment, the child will either be offered advocacy support or counselling support.
+After the initial telephone assessment, the child will either be offered Children's Sexual Violence Advisor support (CHISVA) or counselling.

 If counselling is deemed the most appropriate support for the child, they will then be placed on our counselling waiting list.
 Waiting times can vary, and we are only able to approximate waiting times after the initial assessment has been completed.
 Once a counsellor becomes available, they will contact the main care giver to arrange the first counselling appointment.
 The first 3 counselling sessions are a further assessment to ensure that both the worker and the service are able to effectively meet the child’s needs.